News has emerged of financial cutbacks likely to impact United Nations human rights mechanisms.

-A letter sent on 30 April 2019 from Michelle Bachelet, United Nations High Commissioner for Human Rights, to United Nations treaty body chairs, explains that due to financial shortfall, sessions of the following treaty bodies, originally scheduled for late 2019, are very likely to be postponed:
+A letter sent on 30 April 2019 from Michelle Bachelet, United Nations High Commissioner for Human Rights, to United Nations treaty body chairs, explained that due to financial shortfall, sessions of the following treaty bodies, originally scheduled for late 2019, were very likely to be postponed:

 - Committee on the Elimination of all forms of Discrimination Against Women